-Today here at Albion Calling I am honoured to present an interview with Dr. Sabina Magliocco, Professor of Anthropology at California State University, Northridge.
-A trained folklorist, Dr. Magliocco is internationally known for her work in the field of Pagan studies, having produced some of the most important research on contemporary Paganism in the United States published to date.
+Today here at Albion Calling I am honoured to present an interview with Sabina Magliocco, Professor of Anthropology at California State University, Northridge.
+A trained folklorist, Professor Magliocco is internationally known for producing some of the most important research on contemporary Paganism in the United States published to date.
 Her research has also delved into the politics of festival in rural Sardinia, Italian vernacular magic, and the May Day customs of Cornwall.
-In this insightful interview, she discusses the many projects that she has undertaken over the course of her career, enlightens us on her formative influences, and tackles the "insider-outsider" divide in anthropology.
-Read on...
+In this insightful interview, she discusses the many projects that she has undertaken over the course of her career, enlightens us on her formative influences, and tackles the “insider/outsider” divide in anthropology.

 SM: Without a doubt, the greatest formative influence on my personal development was growing up between two cultures: those of Italy and the United States.
 Unlike the typical immigrant experience, which is one of loss of the home language and culture, my family shuttled back and forth in a yearly seasonal migration, spending the school year in the American Midwest and summers in Italy.
 This pattern allowed us to maintain strong bonds with our culture of origin; we children essentially grew up bilingual and bicultural.
 But belonging to two cultures and shuttling between them also creates feelings of disjuncture, of always being marginal and temporary, of belonging at once to both cultures and fully to neither.
 My aunt used to call me her little platypus: I was an odd child who was neither one thing nor another.
 I grew to be very observant and extremely adaptable; I learned to identify the markers of being a cultural insider and imitate them in order to not be excluded by the other children.
 Sometimes it worked; many times, it did not, and especially in the context of my American schooling, I grew up feeling marginalized and liminal.
 Eventually I came to feel comfortable in the margins, sympathetic to other cultural, ethnic, and racial outsiders as well as towards anything that was excluded or stigmatized by the dominant paradigm.